whale-net/manman/README.md

 poetry run python -m manman.host
 ```

-eventually will have docker image
+eventually will have docker image for each project

+### WARNING
-**NOTE:** don't ever run from within the subproject. always run from the outer layer, otherwise old dependencies can be referenced and casue very frustrating bugs
+don't ever run from within the subproject (e.g. `host`).
+always run from the outer virtual project, otherwise old dependencies can be referenced and cause very frustrating issues